 Interactive Features and SCORM Export

 This is Business plan territory.
-If you're publishing to an LMS — LearnWorlds, Moodle, Canvas, anything SCORM-compatible — this is where the real value is.
+If you're publishing to an LMS - LearnWorlds, Moodle, Canvas, anything SCORM-compatible - this is how the real value is.

 What Business unlocks: